 The resident must complete a self-directed research project.
 The scope of the project may vary according to individual interests but must be completed in a manner for presentation and publication.
 The resident will be given ½ day per week for project/research time.
 This project will be presented by the resident at the Great Lakes Pharmacy Resident Conference or another equivalent meeting in the spring of the residency year.

-The resident will be required to staff in one of the ambulatory care pharmacies ( Wood Street, Taylor Street, Outpatient Care Center, University Village) for a minimum of ½ day per week for one block.
-Extra time may be required based on individual experience.
+The resident will be required to participate in off-hours service coverage throughout the year.
+This may include weekend staffing in one of the ambulatory care pharmacies ( Wood Street, Taylor Street, Outpatient Care Center, University Village) on Saturdays, as well as providing weekend warfarin pharmacogenomics coverage.
+Extra staffing time may be required based on individual experience.
 Additionally, other off-hours service-related projects and activities (such as immunization clinics, community outreach projects, or group education programs) will be assigned.